siliconsam/imp2022/README.md

 The options can be combined.
 e.g. imp77 -c -Fc -Fs -Fi pass2.imp
-This retains all the intermediate files and generates the pass2 executable.
+This retains all the intermediate files and generates the pass2 object file with the .cod, .lsr, .ibj, .icd also being retained.

 There is an additional script imp77link which can take an IMP program split into several Imp source files and individually generate the ELF object files